Statistical Tests for Large Tree-structured Data

 \subsection{Results}

-\cite{CM} noted that the single linkage function is the most stable choice for hierarchical clustering in the sense that the distance is small between the original tree and the tree obtained after a small perturbation of the input data; this distance is based on the Gromov--Hausdorff distance between ultrametric spaces that represent the dendrograms.
-We therefore used the single linkage function to measure the distance between clusters in the algorithm.
-Dendrograms obtained from agglomerative hierarchical clustering are sensitive to the choice of the linkage function, or the distance used between clusters.
-However, the large sizes of the images considered in our setting led to trees that did not appear significantly different for different choices of the linkage functions; this was corroborated by the results of the $F$ and Permutation tests, which were unchanged in relation to different choices of linkage functions.
-In order to use the test prescribed in Theorem \ref{gof2}, we estimate the variance $\sigma^2$ with $\hat{\sigma_d}^2$.
-The small sample sizes---31 and 42 patients in groups who experienced short and long surviving times, respectively---do not guarantee a consistent estimate of $\sigma^2$; however, this does not appear to affect the efficacy of the tests.
+We use agglomerative hierarchical clustering in \texttt{MATLAB} with Single linkage function to obtain dendrograms of the image intensities. \cite{CM} noted that the single linkage function is the most stable choice for hierarchical clustering in the sense that the distance is small between the original tree and the tree obtained after a small perturbation of the input data.
+Similar constancy results under Single linkage function are available for the density-cluster \citep{hartigan}.
+However, the large sizes of the images considered in our setting led to trees that did not appear significantly different for different choices of the linkage functions; this was corroborated by the results of the $F$ and permutation tests, which were unchanged in relation to different choices of linkage function.
+In order to use the test prescribed in Theorem \ref{gof2}, we estimate the variance $\sigma^2$ with $\hat{\sigma_d}^2$ from Theorem 5.
+The small sample sizes---31 and 42 patients in groups who experienced short and long survival times, respectively---do not guarantee a consistent estimate of $\sigma^2$; however, this does not appear to affect the efficacy of the tests.